-The Department notes that the effective date of the 2019 final rule was in January 2020, so using data from this month may not fully capture the effects of the 2019 rule.
+Population.

 398 Rohwedder, S. and Wenger, J.B.
 (2015).
 The Fair Labor Standards Act: Worker Misclassification and the Hours and Earnings Effects of Expanded Coverage.
-RAND Labor and Population.
+RAND Labor and iv.
+Potential Transfers Not Quantified

 This rule could lead to additional transfers that the Department is unable to quantify.
 For example, in response to this rule, some employers may decrease the hours of newly nonexempt workers who usually work overtime.
 These hours may be transferred to other workers, such as non-overtime workers and exempt workers who are not affected by the rule.
 Depending on how these hours are transferred, it could lead to either a reduction or increase in earnings for other workers.
 Employers may also offset increased labor costs by reducing bonuses or benefits instead of reducing base wages or hours worked.
 If this occurs, an employee's overall compensation may not be affected.